tonysln/flyto.pw/README.md

 Every pane/card will have an emoji, bold text (Inter font), bright colors, short info.
 Links to other pages (like tickets), options to view QR codes or images etc.

 Quick ways to edit or add more panes.
+Every pane will ask for its type (aka a template) and extra stuff like tickets (that you'll have to insert from the other tab).

 ### Tickets
 Ticket information page, will have larger panes for individual tickets.